kjd/coen/README.md

 ISO.
 Then will run a container executing a bash script to build the ISO and if the build succeeded it will copy the resulting ISO into the host directory.
 >
-> Please, noted that executing `make` you will see more options.
+> You can execute `make` command to see more options.

-## Send to us feedback
+## Send to us some feedback

 ### If the build failed

-Please, send to us the error that show in your terminal session.
+Please, send to us the error displayed in your terminal window.

 ### If the build succeeded and the checksums match (i.e. reproduction succeeded).